 Characteristics of Italian cuisine by region

 No trip to Italy is complete without sampling the local culinary delights.
-Depending on where you are, there different options to satisfy your cravings.
+Depending on where you are, there are different options to satisfy your cravings.

-Influenced by the invaders of the past, the culinary style of northern Italy include fish and seafood specialties, complemented by buttery risotto, polenta and meat dishes.
+Influenced by the invaders of the past, the culinary style of northern Italy includes fish and seafood specialties, complemented by buttery risotto, polenta and meat dishes.
 Here you’ll find sweet and sour tastes and spicy, pickled dishes, a nod to neighbouring cultures.

 Friend zucchini flowers and tiramisu also hail from here, as do well-known wines like Masi, Valpolicella and Soave.

 Based on the diet of the peasants, the cuisine of central Italy is simple and hearty.
 Here you can expect lots of tomatoes, beans, olive oil and ham.
 Excellent quality cheeses, hams, salamis and game in rich sauces and many flavours.
 Let’s not forget the mushrooms, truffles, lemon tort and olives.